mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

   self.assertEqual(expected_billable_hours, hours_tracker.billable_hours())
 ```

 If you believe magic numbers are universally evil, the above test looks correct to you. `72.0` and `8.0` have named constants, so nobody can accuse the test of magic numbers.
-But for a moment, suspend your religious beliefs and indulge in the forbidden fruit of magic numbers:
+But, for a moment, suspend your religious beliefs and indulge in the forbidden fruit of magic numbers:

 ```python
 def test_add_hours(self):